huzaifakhan04/huzaifakhan04/README.md

 I'm a 20-year-old data science aficionado hailing from the vibrant city of Islamabad, Pakistan. 🌆 Armed with a love for all things data and artificial intelligence, I'm on a mission to conquer the world of analytics with my scientific prowess. 👨🏼‍💻

-With my keen eye for detail and analytical mindset, I thrive in finding creative solutions to complex problems. 🕵🏼‍♂️ Currently, I'm diving into the fascinating realm of UX Research as an intern at Telenor Microfinance Bank Limited, unravelling the secrets behind user experiences. 📲
+With my keen eye for detail and analytical mindset, I thrive in finding creative solutions to complex problems. 🕵🏼‍♂️ Previously, I delved into the captivating realm of UX (user experience) research as an intern at Telenor Microfinance Bank Limited, unravelling the secrets behind user experiences. 📲

 <br>